 Edit Instructions Text Save Save and Return Cancel You may modify the text in space below.
-If you would like a preview o students' screens, click the " Preview Text " button underneath the e to save your changes or cancel without saving any changes. f how the message is going to look on the diting area.
-Use the three buttons above Instructions Text: Team-Maker collects information about you and your or according to criteria specified by your instructor. experience, please answer each question completely a to the survey questions are considered confidential. classmates to form teams For the best teaming and accurately.
-Your responses Team-Maker collects information about you and your classma criteria specified by your instructor.
+If you would like a preview of students' screens, click the " Preview Text " button underneath the e to save your changes or cancel without saving any changes.
+Instructions Text: Team-Maker collects information about you and your or according to criteria specified by your instructor. experience, please answer each question completely a to the survey questions are considered confidential.
+For the best teaming and accurately.
+Your responses Preview Text Team-Maker collects information about you and your classma criteria specified by your instructor.
 For the best teaming exp question completely and accurately.
-Your responses to the su confidential. ates to form teams according to erience, please answer each urvey questions are considered
+Your responses to the si confidential. erience, please answer each